 Information submitted via the Disrupted Studies form will be recorded on your applicant record.
 This will enable us both to assess the results of the scheme and to provide you with any relevant pre-entry support.
 All data is held in accordance with data protection legislation and will not be shared beyond the University of Sheffield.

-If you are accepted under the Disrupted Studies scheme and go on to register as a student at the University, we'll pass your details to our Disability and Dyslexia Support Service or Central Welfare and Guidance team, as appropriate.
+If you are accepted under the Disrupted Studies scheme and go on to register as a student at the University, we'll pass your details to our Disability and Dyslexia Support Service or Student Experience, Diversity and Inclusion team, as appropriate.

 - Information provided via the Disrupted Studies form doesn't guarantee an invitation to interview or the offer of a place.

 - We don't normally issue Disrupted Studies candidates with lower offers than indicated in our published course entry requirements.

 - Information received via the Disrupted Studies scheme won't be used in support of an application for financial support.